eranelkin/SysAid/README.md

     - handler for many edge cases (hope I cover them all)
     - nice style for many scenarios.

+## not-in-project

+- tests, tests and more tests
+- smarter login logic with tokens.

 ## Technologies

 Client